Latest News

 These switches regulate the fuel flow to a plane's engine.
 Pilots use them to shut down engines or start engines manually on the ground.

 Experts in aviation say that a pilot could not accidentally move fuel switches feeding the engines.
-If moved, however, the engine would immediately stop working.
+If moved, however, it would immediately cut off the engine's power.

 According to John Cox, an aviation safety expert from the United States, there are separate power systems and wirings for the fuel shutoff switches and fuel valves that they control.